GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![KLOR LED working](/docs/images/buildguide/LED_closeup.jpg)

-This graphic shows in which order the LEDs are chained together.
+This graphic shows the order in which the LEDs are chained together.

 ![KLOR LED order](/docs/images/KLOR_LEDorder.png)